 - 1. The questions and assignments covered by an examination includes only content that is part of study material or sources made known in advance.
 These sources will be generally made known before commencement of the coursework that prepares students for the examination.
 The exact scope of the material will be finalised no later than one month before the examination is taken. - 2.
 The questions and assignments contained in an examination are to be a well-balanced representation of the materials studied. - 3.
 The examination will reflect the learning objectives in terms of level, content and form. - 4.
 The questions and assignments will be clear and unambiguous.
 The instructions regarding the weighing of the questions and assignments will also be clear and unambiguous, and formulated in such a way that students should be able to understand how extensive and detailed their answers must be. - 5.
-Well before a written examination, the examiner will give the students the opportunity to familiarise themselves with sample examination questions and answers and the examination standards by which they have or will be assessed. - 6.
 The content of the examination will be such that students can be reasonably expected to have sufficient time to answer the questions.